gajus/async-mysql/README.md

 main();
 ```

+## Running

+Async function behavior has been accepted into stage 1 ("Proposal") of the ECMASCript 7 spec process in January 2014.
+This means that it cannot be used out of the box with node.js or iojs without a transpiler.

+This library is using [Babel](https://babeljs.io/) to compile ES7 code into ES5.
+Refer to the [./gulpfile.js](./gulpfile.js).

 ## Beware

 This library has been created as part of [ES7 async function](https://github.com/lukehoban/ecmascript-asyncawait) proposal research.
 It covers basic use of [mysql](https://www.npmjs.com/package/mysql).
 I do not advise to use it in production, though I will be testing it in several private projects and update as I go – contributions are welcome too.